Pratik-7i/VIPER/README.md

 ### Presenter

 - This is the only class that interacts with all others.
-- This is the mediator between the view and the interactor.
+- This is the mediator between the view and the Interactor.
 - It contains the UI related (but UIKit independent) business logic, invokes methods on the Interactor.
 - It gets user response from the View and works accordingly.
 The only class to communicate with all the other components.
-Calls the router for wire-framing, Interactor to fetch data (network calls or local data calls), view to update the UI.
+Calls the Router for wire-framing, Interactor to fetch data (network calls or local data calls), View to update the UI.
-- It directs data between the view and interactor, taking user actions and calling router to move the user between views.
+- It directs data between the View and Interactor, taking user actions and calling Router to move the user between views.

 ### Interactor

 - This is considered to be the backbone of the app as it contains the business logic.
-- It handles data fetching
+- It handles data fetching.
-- Has the business logic of an app. e.g if business logic depends on making network calls then it is Interactor’s responsibility to do so.
+- Has the business logic of an app, e.g if business logic depends on making network calls then it is Interactor’s responsibility to do so.
 - It contains business logic related to the data (Entities) or networking, like creating new instances of entities or fetching them from the server.
 For those purposes you’ll use some Services and Managers which are not considered as a part of VIPER module but rather an external dependency.

 ### Router

 - This class contains all the navigation logic describing the screens that need to be shown
-- It gets input data from the presenter and executes that action.
+- It gets input data from the Presenter and executes that action.
-- Listens from the presenter about which screen to present and executes that.
+- Listens from the Presenter about which screen to present and executes that.
 - It handles navigation between screens.

 ### Entity

-- These are the basic model objects used by the inter-actor.
+- These are the basic model objects used by the Interactor.
 It is the smallest element inside VIPER.
 - It represents application data.
-- Contains plain model classes used by the Inter-actor.
+- Contains plain model classes used by the Interactor.
-- One thing to remember about the Entity is out of all the layers only the Inter-actor should own an entity.
+- One thing to remember about the Entity is out of all the layers only the Interactor should own an entity.

 ## MVC Flow